Arthur Morris/BIRDS AS ART

 What’s Up?

-Today is Monday 30 May 2022.
-The forecast for this morning is for mostly sunny skies with a gentle breeze from the SSE.
-I will be heading down to the lake early.
+Today is Tuesday 21 June 2022.
+The forecast is for partly cloudy early with increasing cloudiness and a northeast wind.
+For a change, I will be heading down to the lake very early.
 Wherever you are and whatever you are doing, I hope that you too have a great day.
-This blog post took about 90 minutes to prepare and makes seventy-six days in a row with a new one.
+This blog post took about an hour to prepare and makes ninety-six days in a row with a new one.

 BIRDS AS ART Image Optimization Service (BAA IOS)